Week 14 NFL score predictions: A guide to best games, more

 Darren Woodson and Tedy Bruschi call the Lions-Cardinals matchup a toss-up.

 FPI win projection: DET, 55.9 percent.
 Rosen enters this game with the lowest Total QBR (30.7) among qualified QBs this season.
-He'll have a chance to improve upon that against a Lions defense that ranks fourth-worst in Total QBR allowed (62.5) and second-worst in defensive efficiency this season, according to FPI.
+He'll have a chance to improve upon that against a Lions defense that ranks fourth worst in Total QBR allowed (62.5) and second worst in defensive efficiency this season, according to FPI.

 What to watch for in fantasy: Patrick Peterson has shadowed Davante Adams, Keenan Allen and Tyreek Hill on their perimeter routes during the past four weeks.
 Kenny Golladay will escape to the slot on 30 percent of his routes, which is some much-needed good news, as Arizona is allowing the sixth-most fantasy points to the slot this season.
 Downgrade him to fringe WR2 territory.
 Read more.